Italy - Factors to watch on January 29

 The treasury sells 8.5 billion euros of 6-month BOT bills.
 Subscriptions close at 1000 GMT

-The troubled bank said on Monday it had no evidence of bribery in a 2007 takeover now under scrutiny over alleged corruption but acknowledged accounting irregularities over derivatives deals under previous management.
+Italy’s troubled Monte dei Paschi bank said on Monday it had no evidence of bribery in a 2007 takeover now under scrutiny over alleged corruption but acknowledged accounting irregularities over derivatives deals under previous management.

-The loss-making trades at the centre of a scandal at Monte Paschi were only uncovered when new executives unlocked a safe at the bank’s historic headquarters in Tuscany.
+The loss-making trades at the centre of a scandal at Italian bank Monte dei Paschi di Siena’s were only uncovered when new executives unlocked a safe at the bank’s historic headquarters in Tuscany.

 Just as he prepares to take responsibility for regulating the banking system of the entire euro zone, Mario Draghi faces questions dating back to his leadership of the Bank of Italy over its oversight of the world’s oldest bank.